Transia-RnD/ever-lmdb/README.md

 Learn how to get ever-lmdb-sdk set up in your project in under thirty minutes. {% .lead %}

-{% quick-links %}

-{% quick-link title="Installation" icon="installation" href="/" description="Step-by-step guides to setting up your system and installing the library." /%}

-{% quick-link title="Security Rules" icon="presets" href="/" description="Learn how the security rules work.
-Customize them to your usecase" /%}

-{% quick-link title="Xrpl Signed Request" icon="plugins" href="/" description="Extend the library with xrpl signed requests for secure storage." /%}

-{% quick-link title="API reference" icon="theming" href="/" description="Learn to easily customize and modify your dapp's storage to fit your needs." /%}

-{% /quick-links %}

 ---

 ## Quick start